9th8/up-to-date-real-world-haskell/8-efficient-file-processing-regular-expressions-and-file-name-matching.md

 True
 ```

-In the bowels of the regexp libraries, there\'s a type class named
+In the bowels of the regexp libraries, there's a type class named
 `RegexContext` that describes how a `target` type should behave; the
 base library defines many instances of this type class for us.
 The
 `Bool` type is an instance of this type class, so we get back a usable